GiovanniFerrara/whatsapp-gpt-impersonator/README.md

 Once you have fine-tuned your model, you can use the included React application to have conversations where the AI impersonates different participants from your chat.

 ### Features:
-- Select which chat participant to impersonate
+- Select who you are writing as and who the AI should respond as
 - Realistic WhatsApp-style interface
 - Real-time conversation with your fine-tuned model
+- Environment variable for API key storage

 ### Setup:
 1. Run the setup script: `./setup-chat-interface.sh`
+2. Add your OpenAI API key to the .env file created in the chat-interface directory
-2. Start the application: `cd chat-interface && npm start`
+3. Start the application: `cd chat-interface && npm start`
-3. Open your browser to http://localhost:3000
+4. Open your browser to http://localhost:3000
-4. Enter your OpenAI API key and the ID of your fine-tuned model (from the output of the fine-tuning process)
+5. Enter your fine-tuned model ID (from the output of the fine-tuning process)
-5. Start chatting!
+6. Start chatting!

 For more details on the chat interface, see the [Chat Interface README](chat-interface/README.md).

+## Privacy Note

+This tool is designed to be used locally, and no conversation data is sent to any servers except the OpenAI API for generating responses.
+Your WhatsApp data and conversations remain private and are not shared with any third parties.

 ## Author: Gian Marco Ferrara
 ## License: ISC